blairliikala/EE-Update-Check/README.md

 }
 ```

+Notes:

-To note, this would be blocking to the page load, and be better handled over an async javascript call.
+- This would be blocking to the page load, and be better handled over an async javascript call.
+- The default is 1 day between checks.